 Explores texts of world literature from various traditions and historical periods from the late 18th century to the present.
 Examines themes, culture and historical contexts from Western and non-Western works to understand human experience.
-Offered fall, spring.
+Offered spring.
 Prereq: ENGL 110.
+World Literature I is not a prerequisite.